 When will I hear if my funding application has been successful?

-By submitting one Graduate Admission and Scholarship Application Form to the Graduate Admissions Office, you will be considered for all funding for which you're eligible and will be notified of the outcome directly by the Cambridge Trusts.
+By applying via the Applicant Portal, you will be considered for all University-wide funding (i.e. Gates, Cambridge Trusts) for which you are eligible and will be notified of the outcome directly by the funding body.
 Please follow this link to the Cambridge Trusts web pages for information on when you can expect to hear the result of your funding application http://www.cambridgetrusts.org/about-us/faqs.html.
-Applicants are notified of the Trusts’ decision between April and July.
+Applicants are notified of the Trusts’ decision between March and July.

 You will be required to sign a financial undertaking form stating that you have the funds available and should not come to Cambridge without funding to complete your course.